United States lightship Chesapeake (LV-116): History

-The light vessel was built at Charleston Drydock & Machine Co. in Charleston, S.C. for $274,434.00; the keel was laid 6 February 1929, the ship was launched on 22 October 1930 and delivery was on 23 June 1930.
+The light vessel was built at Charleston Drydock & Machine Co. in Charleston, S.C. for $274,434.00; the keel was laid on 6 February 1929, the ship was launched on 22 October 1930 and delivery was on 23 June 1930.
 She was one of six ships in the LS 100 class of lightships, which included LS 100, LS 113, LS 114, LS 115, LS 116 and LS 117.
 The first light station assignment for the LS 116 was the Fenwick Shoal station off the coast of Delaware, marked FENWICK.
 In 1933 Lightship 116 was then assigned to the Chesapeake Light Station, about 17 miles offshore from the entrance to the Chesapeake Bay.
 The ship was also absorbed into the Coast Guard in 1939, as were all vessels in the United States Lighthouse Service.

-Service in the US Coast Guard meant a pay cut for the sailors aboard Chesapeake and other Lightships, as well as the requirements for the crew to pass Coast Guard physical exams and wear uniforms.
-Coast Guard officers, usually a Warrant Bos'n, were also placed in command of the lightships, which meant a more efficient, orderly and strict operation.
+Service in the US Coast Guard meant a pay cut for the civilian sailors who agreed to enlist in the Coast Guard aboard Chesapeake and other Lightships.
+This also required the crew to pass Coast Guard physical exams and wear uniforms.
+A Coast Guard officer, usually a Warrant Officer Bos'n, was also placed in command of the lightships, which meant a more efficient, orderly and strict operation.
 It did also, however, mean better supplies and training reached the crew.
-During World War II, Chesapeake was based out of Sandwich, Massachusetts, where she served as an examination and guard vessel at the north entrance of the Cape Cod Canal and helped protect the important port of Boston.
+During World War II, Chesapeake was based out of Sandwich, Massachusetts, where she served as an Examination and Guard vessel at the north entrance of the Cape Cod Canal and helped protect the important port of Boston.
 As WW2 ended, she was returned to the CHESAPEAKE light station.